 - Genetics – The study of genetic structure in animals and how this affects heredity and variation.
 Involves many different disciplines in veterinary research.

 - Microbiology, virology, pathology and immunity – The study of disease and infection in humans and animals.

 - Bioinformatics – The use of computer technology to collect and analyse biological information.
 This area has seen significant growth in recent years.

 - Comparative medicine – The study of both animal and human biology in order to determine parallels and translational approaches.

-These programmes offer excellent opportunities for undergraduates to get a sense of a career as a veterinary researcher:
+This programme offers excellent opportunities for undergraduates to get a sense of a career as a veterinary researcher: